 UNC Charlotte has no shortage of celebrated disciplinary research, scholarship, and creativity programs that have already achieved or have potential to achieve national prominence, and no group is better positioned than the faculty to help identify the areas where existing strengths align with great societal need.
-As a result, the Commission is seeking help with goal #2 – identifying areas of scholarly research and creativity where collaborative networks of UNC Charlotte faculty currently excel or are poised to take a leadership position nationally and internationally.
+As a result, the Commission sought help with goal #2 – identifying areas of scholarly research and creativity where collaborative networks of UNC Charlotte faculty currently excel or are poised to take a leadership position nationally and internationally.

 These areas of excellence and distinction will contribute to the current campus-wide strategic planning effort by serving as the foundation upon which future strategic investments will build.
 They will also serve as foci for future institutional investments and research development support, including new tenure-track and research faculty hires, endowed professorships, graduate (especially doctoral-level) programs, core facilities, large-scale proposal development and planning, seed grant programs, honorific awards and recognitions, targeted proposals, and equipment and infrastructure investments.

-Self-nominations are sought from diverse teams or clusters of campus researchers that include both established leaders and rising stars.
 We are particularly interested in identifying (1) broad, thematic areas where the university has already achieved a national level of distinction; and (2) areas where continued work, future investments, and new resources will significantly advance our research reputation, raise the profile of our research and scholarly programs, and accelerate our movement to R1.
 The Commission is also interested in using this process to identify collaborations at the intersections of existing areas of strength that tackle some of society’s most complex and urgent societal challenges that often transcend traditional departmental or disciplinary boundaries.

 Recognizing the diversity in research activity across the University and that excellence may come from any disciplinary field, including those not normally associated with sponsored research funding, the Commission has adopted a “bottom-up” approach that encourages nominations from self-selecting, self-organizing teams of faculty.
 Submitters are encouraged to consult with their department and college leadership to help identify others with related expertise that could make meaningful contributions to potential areas.